Corporate Immigration in Denmark - FAQ

 Further it is possible to get work permit as a researcher and employed PhD.

-The Fast track scheme is only available if the employee has been offered employment in a certified company.
-The company located in Denmark can apply for certification which makes the application process faster and more flexible and allows the employee to work both in Denmark and abroad.
-The employee could normally start working between 0-10 days after the application has been handed in (before a decision has been made).
+The Fast Track Scheme is only available if the employee has been offered a position in a certified company.
+Companies located in Denmark can apply for certification which makes the application process faster and more flexible and allows the employee to work both in Denmark and abroad.
+The employee could normally start working between 0-10 days after the application has been handed in (before a decision has been made) by applying for quick job start.
 The processing time after submission of the application would normally be 1 month.
+In addition, as of July 1, 2024, the requirement of payment of the salary into a Danish bank account no longer applies to employees who falls under the Fast Track Scheme.

 The Positive Lists is either available for people with a higher education or for skilled work.
 The Positive List for skilled work has additional requirements compared to the Positive List for people with a higher education.
 The Positive List is a list of professions experiencing a shortage of qualified professionals in Denmark.
 It is not for all higher education or skilled worker but only for job titles listed due to shortage in Denmark.
 If the job is listed and one has the relevant educational background additional requirement must be meet – the most relevant being that the salary must be paid into a Danish bank account, the offered salary must correspond to Danish standards and the offered terms of employment must correspond to Danish standards.